Import Administration, International Trade Administration, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

-Unless otherwise indicated, all citations to the Tariff Act of 1930, as amended (the Act), are references to the provisions effective January 1, 1995, the effective date of the amendments made to the Act by the Uruguay Round Agreements Act (URAA).
-In addition, unless otherwise indicated, all citations to the Department of Commerce's (the Department's) regulations are to the regulations at 19 CFR part 351 (2001).End Further Info End Preamble Start Supplemental Information
+Unless otherwise indicated, all citations to the statute are references to the provisions effective January 1, 1995, the effective date of the amendments made to the Tariff Act of 1930, as amended (“the Act”), by the Uruguay Round Agreements Act.
+In addition, unless otherwise indicated, all citations to the Department's regulations are to the regulations as codified at 19 C.F.R.
+Part 351 (2001).End Preamble Start Supplemental Information

 Scope of Review

 The products covered by this antidumping order are tin mill flat-rolled products that are coated or plated with tin, chromium or chromium oxides.
 Flat-rolled steel products coated with tin are known as tin plate.
 Flat-rolled steel products coated with chromium or chromium oxides are known as tin-free steel or electrolytic chromium-coated steel.
 The scope includes all the noted tin mill products regardless of thickness, width, form (in coils or cut sheets), coating type (electrolytic or otherwise), edge (trimmed, untrimmed or further processed, such and scroll cut), coating thickness, surface finish, temper, coating metal (tin, chromium, chromium oxide), reduction (single- or double-reduced), and whether or not coated with a plastic material.
 All products that meet the written physical description are within the scope of this order unless specifically excluded.
 The following products, by way of example, are outside and/or specifically excluded from the scope of this order: